dimajix/flowman-demo-weather/README.md

 ## 1. Running Flowman in Docker

-First you need to start several Docker containers to provide an environment.
+First, you need to start several Docker containers to provide an environment.
 Specifically this will start a MariaDB server which will be used for three different purposes: Storing the transformed weather data, storing execution metrics and storing history information.